1. Authentication / Encryption

 - secure connections only

-Assign different outbound IP addresses to each domain; blacklisted IPs will only affect the associated domain, and not other domains operating on the same server.
+Axigen allows you to assign different outbound IP addresses to each domain.
+Blacklisted IPs will only affect the associated domain, and not other domains operating on the same server.

 - relay emails from domain 1 to route 1, using IP1